 Although, conforming loan limits do apply to VA loans when using bonus entitlement.
 Bonus entitlement involves having two VA loans at once or using VA when the entitlement is tied up from a previous VA foreclosure or short sale.

 Besides being able to borrow more, the primary benefit of the increase is that more are able to use Fannie Mae and Freddie Mac program advantages.
 This is especially true in larger cities where housing prices are higher.
 Higher prices hurt affordability for all buyers and is definitely a hurdle for first time home buyers.
 Therefore, raising loan limits allows more borrowers to use conforming loan benefits like these below:

 - Rental property financing up to 85%

 - Student loan guidelines make it easier to qualify

 Choosing a Conforming Loan

-As shown in the list above, conforming loans are not limited 20% down payment and very traditional guidelines.
-Not only do Fannie and Freddie loan options solve the down payment hurdle, they additionally help overcome many of today’s buyer issues.
-Additionally staying within the conforming loan limits allows other potential benefits to borrowers such as appraisal waiver and income solutions such as using only one year of tax returns for self employed.
+As shown in the list above, conforming loans are not limited to 20% down payment and very traditional guidelines.
+Not only do Fannie and Freddie’s loan options solve the down payment hurdle, they additionally help overcome many of today’s buyer issues.
+Additionally, staying within the conforming loan limits allows other potential benefits to borrowers such as appraisal waiver and income solutions such as using only one year of tax returns for self-employed borrowers.